jajclement/hotSSDS/README.md

 ````
 **Note : the default value of ``--with_sds_multiqc`` is set to false.
 If you want to use the SSDS multiQC you need to create a conda environment ; activate the environment, then build the libraries and run the pipeline with ``--with_ssds_multiqc`` and ``--multiqc_dev_conda_env path/to/the/conda/env``**

-Features currently under development
-- Better handling of custom Multiqc v0.7.dev0 via conda to let nextflow deal with conda env creation, and/or
-- Migration to Singularity/Docker container
-- Complete pipeline with peak calling and IDR analysis.
-- Update README with examples & output description